intesso/glob-cp/readme.md

 # glob-cp
-find files with [glob](https://github.com/isaacs/node-glob) patterns, [transform](https://github.com/intesso/glob-resolve) the target path, and copy the files.
+copy files and directories with [glob](https://github.com/isaacs/node-glob) patterns and [variables](https://github.com/intesso/glob-resolve).

 # when to use it
-use it when you want to copy several files/directories and transform the file/directory path.
+use it when you want to copy several files/directories.

 # how to use it
  - it uses glob with variables. see: [glob-var](https://github.com/intesso/glob-var), [glob-resolve](https://github.com/intesso/glob-resolve)